PooyaRaki/microservice-example/services/b-service/README.md

 # B Service

-This is the Service that appends GoodBye to the MessageRequest.
+It is the service that appends GoodBye to the MessageRequest.
 ## Features
-- Consumes the event send by `Broker` service.
+- Consumes the event sent by the `Broker` service.
-- Produces a completed event into `Broker` queue.
+- Produces a completed event into the `Broker` queue.
 ## Tech Stack

 **Server:** Node, NestJs, RabbitMQ, Docker, Microservice